hungluu/smart-vagrant/README.md

 vagrant halt
 ```

+More syntax can be found in their [Vagrant document](https://www.vagrantup.com/docs/).

 Available running sites are

 - 1.1.0.254 A generic test site, with php info can be found at [http://1.1.0.254/phpinfo.php](http://1.1.0.254/phpinfo.php)